Klickitat County profile

 Household income

-Recent estimates of household income from the Census Bureau showed that median household income in Klickitat County has improved considerably of late.
-The median for the five years spanning 2014 to 2018 was $54,056, an increase of 22 percent from the 2009-13 period.
-Income at the state (10 percent) and national (7 percent) levels both advanced much more slowly.
+Recent estimates of household income from the Census Bureau showed that median household income in Klickitat County has increased considerably of late.
+The median for the five years spanning 2015 to 2019 was $55,773, an increase of 13 percent from the 2010 to 2014 period.
+That was a smaller increase than the state (14 percent) but larger than the nation (10 percent).

-- Over the past decade, the county has grown at an average of 0.8 percent per year, faster than the average for rural counties in the state and for the nation (0.7 percent) but slower than for the state overall (1.2 percent).
+- Over the past decade, the county has grown at an average of 1.1 percent per year, faster than the average for rural counties in the state (0.7 percent) and for the nation (0.6 percent) and slower than for the state overall (1.4 percent).

-- Net immigration has accelerated over the past few years, from only 17 net new residents in 2009-10 to 427 in 2018-19.
-Most of the newcomers come from nearby counties and Puget Sound, while Wasco and Deschutes counties in Oregon were the top destinations for those who moved out of the county.
+- Net in-migration has accelerated over the past few years, from only 17 net new residents in 2009 to 2010 to an average of over 300 a year for 2017 to 2022.
+Historically, most newcomers come from nearby counties and Puget Sound, while Wasco and Deschutes counties in Oregon were the top destinations for those who moved out of the county.

 Population facts